 Ticket prices vary for each event.

-Annually in June/July at various venues around Gloucestershire.
+Annually in June/July at various venues around Cheltenham and Gloucestershire.

-Returning for its 75th year in 2019, Cheltenham Music Festival will include orchestral ensembles, solo acts and group efforts.
+Entertaining music fans for more than 70 years, Cheltenham Music Festival is one of the UK’s most renowned classical music festivals and includes orchestral ensembles, solo acts and group efforts.
 It boasts a mix of world premieres and one-off collaborations, all hosted in some of Cheltenham’s most beautiful venues.

 Ticket prices vary per event.